chadblack/2018ELA/calendar.md

 **READINGS:**

-* Restall and Lane, Chatper
+* Restall and Lane, Chapter 15.

 ---